bobshort4bobby4/PP5-v1/README.md

    - to be able to easily browse and search stock and access data on each item of stock, to aid my purchasing decision.
    - to navigate easily around the site, to avoid frustration whilst using the site and to engender positive emotions towards the business.
    - to have any incorrect input rejected and the error explained clearly and quickly, so I do not have any frustrating emotions using the site.
+   - site to be responsive, to provide a positive user experience.
    - to be able to value any vehicle as a trade-in, to aid my purchasing decision.